MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api_authorizedaadapps.md

     "isAdminConsentGranted": false
 }
 ```
-## Remove Azure AD App
+## Remove Microsoft Entra ID App

-Removes an Azure AD app authorized to call the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] API for the specified Azure AD Tenant.
-This does not revoke admin consent in Azure AD nor remove permission sets assigned to the Azure AD app in environments.
+Removes an Microsoft Entra ID app authorized to call the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] API for the specified Microsoft Entra ID Tenant.
+This does not revoke admin consent in Microsoft Entra ID nor remove permission sets assigned to the Microsoft Entra ID app in environments.

 ```
 DELETE /admin/v2.18/authorizedAadApps/<appClientId>